|

 Write: Date: and press the and buttons.

-The current date and time will appear at the time of the printout in the right side of the header.
+The current date and time and the time of the printout will appear on the right

 Press